Skip to main content

 Outlook

-U.S. economic growth should continue slowing to a below-trend pace.
-U.S. job growth is likely to moderate further and presents upside risks to the unemployment outlook.
-Inflation has peaked but should remain “too high” relative to central banks’ targets this year.
+We continue to expect growth to moderate to a below-trend pace.
+Job growth will likely moderate further in the months ahead, presenting upside risks to the unemployment outlook.
+Inflation has peaked but should remain too high relative to central banks’ targets in 2025.
 Nevertheless, policy should remain focused on downside risks to growth rather than upside risks to inflation.

-We continue to favor spread sectors and credit risk in asset allocation, with an up-inquality bias within asset classes.
-We believe credit spreads should widen modestly in the coming months, likely presenting attractive entry points for risk taking.
-That said, we see attractive opportunities in the preferred market, in BB-rated high yield and senior loans, and in non-core asset-backed securities and commercial mortgage-backed securities.
-Emerging markets should benefit from a weaker dollar, central bank rate cuts and steady global growth.
-The recent rate rally has moved in line with our forecasts, and we expect long-end yields to be range bound over the coming months.
+We continue to favor spread sectors and credit risk in asset allocation, with an up-in-quality bias within asset classes.
+We believe credit spreads should widen in the coming months, likely presenting more attractive entry points for risk taking.
+That said, we see attractive opportunities in the preferred market and in mid- to high-quality high yield and senior loans.
+The recent shift in rates has moved in line with our forecasts, and we expect long-end yields to be rangebound over the coming months.

 Related articles